Teaching English to Thai Students: What It’s Like, Requirements and Tips

 Meanwhile, English fluency holds the key for Thai students to succeed in an increasingly globalized world.
 Knowing English well will help them in both their professional and personal endeavors.

-Many Thai schools use a simple rote instructional method that students must follow closely in order to receive passing marks.
-Teachers don’t often stray from the books.
-Instead, teachers are typically instruments through which English lessons are passed down from a more formal source, like an approved curriculum or publication.
+Many Thai schools use a simple rote instructional method that students must follow closely to receive passing marks.
+Teachers don’t often stray from the books and English lessons are passed down from a more formal source, like an approved curriculum or publication.

-In general, English grammar and conversation lessons are simply comprised of a worksheet or a list of rules with examples that students must memorize and/or copy.
-Thus, they may not have interactive opportunities to make English their own and learn it in an individualized way.
+In general, English grammar and conversation lessons are comprised of a worksheet or a list of rules with examples that students must memorize and/or copy.
+Thus, they may not have interactive opportunities to make English their own or learn it in an individualized way.

 When it comes to teaching students how to speak any foreign language, there’s no substitute for practical experience.
 The best way for you to give your Thai students this much-needed experience is to create situations where proper communication in English is a must.

-With the amazing power of modern technology, a wonderful solution could be to find students in English-speaking countries that would be willing to interact with Thai students via Skype and/or Viber.
+With the amazing power of modern technology, a wonderful solution could be to find students in English-speaking countries who would be willing to interact with your Thai students via Zoom.